neulwing/Kozakura35/README.md

 - Make a build video showing the full process and sound-test.
 Upload to Youtube.
 - Write a "Lessons learned" article documenting the information that I struggled to find in my research.
 This could pave the way for newcomers in the keyboard design space.
 - Finish writing README.md
+- Create aesthitically pleasing graphics to illustrate this page.